 Stress in itself is not negative.
 However, prolonged or repeated stress without enough time for recovery can be harmful to both the brain and the body and lead to psychological burnout.

 Psychological burnout is a state of emotional, mental, and often physical exhaustion that takes a long time to recover from.
 The symptoms vary from person to person, but it is common to have sleeping difficulties, memory problems, and to experience fatigue.
 You can also be more sensitive to stress, easily irritated, feel anxious or depressed, and/or have feelings of shame and guilt.
-Physical symptoms can be, for example, palpitations, dizziness, headaches, sensitivity to light, and gastrointestinal symptoms.
+Physical symptoms can be palpitations, dizziness, headaches, sensitivity to light, and gastrointestinal symptoms.

-Many who get sick from stress experience a great hopelessness and it is important to know that you can get help.
+Many who get sick from stress experience great hopelessness and it is important to know that you can get help.
 For example, you might need to take some time off, talk to a counsellor, psychologist, or psychotherapist and get medical treatment for your symptoms.

 If you recognise the symptoms described or are struggling with long-term stress that is affecting your mental health negatively, you can:

 - call 1177 (Vårdguiden), from a foreign phone number dial +46 771 11 77 00, to get healthcare advice.